 The project budget template is an essential part of the application form and needs to be filled correctly in order for your application to be processed and evaluated.
 In the budget section you are required to fully outline both the income and expenditure, and also include any supporting documentation as required, if this is available at application stage.

-The table below provides an overview of the total amounts per scheme, the number of calls in 2021 and the session budget for each call.
 The maximum eligible amount is the maximum amount of each grant that the scheme may support.
-For more details, refer to the guidelines of the specific funding programmes.
+This information may be obtained by referring to the guidelines of the specific funding scheme.

-These budget guidelines are for prospective applicants of the RESTART Schemes offered by Arts Council Malta.
+These budget guidelines are for prospective applicants of the Funding Schemes 2024 offered by Arts Council Malta.
 All schemes are competitive and it is advisable to read these guidelines before you submit your application.

 Completing the budget section